betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_pr_preview_branch.md

+---
+title: Preview Branch Workflow
+sidebar: bssw_sidebar
+permalink: bssw_pr_preview_branch.html
+---

-# BSSW.io Pull Request Workflow using a Preview Branch
+## BSSW.io Pull Request Workflow using a Preview Branch

 This workflow allows the usage of a single bssw.io GitHub branch and Pull Request (PR) to be created and edited by multiple actors where all reviews,